Connect with us

 1.)
 Colour

 Colour is the most expressive and noticeable element of design and has the utmost impact on the appearance of a room.
-It is a great way of adding personal style and taste in a home.
+It is a great way of adding personal style and taste to a home.

 Besides being decorative, colour can be used to create illusions of space, depth and mood.
 Bright colours such as red, yellow and orange make a space look larger, warm and vibrant.